-Determination of a low flow threshold to provide protection for ecological resources of the river by prohibiting withdrawal impacts during critical low flow periods and prevent water users from reducing flows to rates that will result in brackish water at the PRMRSWA intake.
+Determination of a low flow threshold to provide protection for ecological resources of the river by prohibiting withdrawal impacts during critical low flow periods and prevent water users from reducing flows to rates that will result in brackish water at the PRMRSWA Water Treatment Facility intake on the Peace River.
 Relevant environmental values: fish and wildlife habitats and the passage of fish, estuarine resources, transfer of detrital material, maintenance of freshwater storage and supply, filtration and absorption of nutrients and other pollutants, and water quality.